Mickey's Not-So-Scary Halloween Party

-Mickey's Not-So-Scary Halloween Party (MNSSHP) is a separate-admission Halloween-themed event held annually during the months of August, September, and October at the Magic Kingdom theme park of the Walt Disney World Resort in Lake Buena Vista, Florida, near Orlando, and at Disneyland Paris Resort outside Paris, France.
+Mickey's Not-So-Scary Halloween Party (MNSSHP) is a separate-admission Halloween-themed event held annually during the months of August, September, October, and November at the Magic Kingdom theme park of the Walt Disney World Resort in Lake Buena Vista, Florida, near Orlando, and at Disneyland Paris outside Paris, France.
 The party began as a response to the Halloween Horror Nights event at Universal Studios Florida.
 Disney's event caters to a traditional family atmosphere, whereas Universal's has more of a "fright-centered" event with their monsters.

 The event encourages guests to dress up in Halloween costumes and celebrate the season with themed events throughout the park.
-Regular park rules prohibit guests over the age of fourteen years from dressing in costume, however, this rule is waived for the Halloween event, although adults dressed as a Disney character are prohibited from signing autographs or posing for pictures with other guests.
+Regular park rules prohibit guests over the age of fourteen years from dressing in costume, but this rule is waived for the Halloween event, although adults dressed as a Disney character are prohibited from signing autographs or posing for pictures with other guests.

 The event begins at 7pm on select nights but guests with a ticket for the event can enter Magic Kingdom beginning at 4pm.

-On June 18, 2020, Disney announced that all Mickey's Not-So-Scary Halloween Party celebrations for the year would be cancelled due to delays and restrictions related to the COVID-19 pandemic.
+In 2020, Disney cancelled all Mickey's Not-So-Scary Halloween Party celebrations due to delays and restrictions related to the COVID-19 pandemic.
 A smaller-scale event, Disney After Hours Boo Bash, replaced it for 2021.

-On April 27, 2022, Disney announced that Mickey's Not-So-Scary Halloween Party will be returning to the Magic Kingdom on August 13, 2022, as part of Walt Disney World's 50th Anniversary celebration.
+Mickey's Not-So-Scary Halloween Party returned to the Magic Kingdom on August 13, 2022.

 Walt Disney World

-Summary

 The event regularly takes place at Magic Kingdom mid-August until October 31 or November 1.
 In 2019, the event was dedicated in memory of Russi Taylor, Disney Legend and long-time voice actress of Minnie Mouse, who died earlier that year.